avoytkiv/azml_finetune_llm/README.md

         - [x] Configure resources (cloud provider, instance type, etc.).
         - [x] Configure file mounts (artifacts, data, etc.)
         - [x] Configure the training job (command, environment variables, etc.).
-    - [x] Create SSH keys to connect to GitHub (DVC needs it to push the results of the experiment to the remote storage).
+    - [x] Create SSH keys to connect to GitHub (DVC needs it as it works with Git).
-    - [x] Checkpointing to cloud storage
+    - [x] Implement checkpoints to save the model weights and metrics to WandB.
+It will allow to resume training from the last checkpoint.
+With this setup we can run the training job for a long time on spot instances (`sky spot launch`) and get automatic recovery from preemption.
+    - [x] Implement `Early Stopping` to not waste time on training the model that is not improving.

+    Bonus tasks:
+    - [ ] Benchmark performance and cost of different GPU instances on different cloud providers (`sky bench launch`).
+        - [ ] Make a table with the results.
+    - [ ] Check Sky Spot Instances Dashboard

 ## Setup